 Fluids - have lots to drink

 The aim is to prevent lack of fluid in the body (dehydration), or to treat dehydration if it has developed.
 (Note: if you suspect that you are dehydrated, you should contact a doctor.)

 - As a rough guide, drink at least 200 mls after each bout of diarrhoea (after each watery stool).

 - This extra fluid is in addition to what you would normally drink.
 For example, an adult will normally drink about two litres a day but more in hot countries.
 The above advice about 200 mls after each bout of diarrhoea is in addition to this usual amount that you would drink.

 - If you vomit, wait 5-10 minutes and then start drinking again, but more slowly.
 For example, a sip every 2-3 minutes, but making sure that your total intake is as described above.

 - You will need to drink even more if you are dehydrated.
 A doctor will advise on how much to drink if you are dehydrated.

 For most adults, fluids drunk to keep hydrated should mainly be water.
 But, ideally, include some soup.
 It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.

 Rehydration drinks are recommended in people who are frail, or over the age of 60, or who have underlying health problems.
 They are made from sachets that you can buy from pharmacies.
 (The sachets are also available on prescription.)
 You add the contents of the sachet to water.
 Rehydration drinks provide a good balance of water, salts, and sugar.
 They do not stop or reduce diarrhoea.
 However, the small amount of sugar and salt helps the water to be absorbed better from the gut into the body.
-Do not use home-made salt/sugar drinks, as the quantity of salt and sugar has to be exact.
+As with children do not use home-made salt/sugar drinks, as the quantity of salt and sugar has to be exact.